matthew-renodin/mandelbrot_set/README.md

 This implementation uses JavaScript and an HTML canvas which is much faster than SVG.
 My original was writtn using an SVG, but this one is much faster using the HTML canvas.

+Check out the embedded JavaScript in the HTML file.

 ![image](https://user-images.githubusercontent.com/5507643/150658841-1deba9cc-b3a4-4ad5-8bb1-d1d3f29a025c.png)